WHO 'very much' sided with China on coronavirus: Trump

 "Today I met with Xi Jinping, President of China, in Beijing to discuss next steps in battle against the new coronavirus outbreak.
 WHO appreciates the seriousness with which China is taking this outbreak & the transparency authorities have demonstrated," he had said in a tweet after his meeting with Xi.
 "Just back from China where I held frank talks with President Xi Jinping, who has taken charge of a monumental national response to the coronavirus outbreak.
 Based on cooperation & solidarity, China has committed to protecting its citizens & all people globally from the outbreak," he said in another tweet.

-Globally, the death toll from the coronavirus has risen to 21,293 with more than 471,518 cases reported in over 170 countries and territories, according to data from Johns Hopkins University..
+Globally, the death toll from the coronavirus has risen to 21,293 with more than 471,518 cases reported in over 170 countries and territories, according to data from Johns Hopkins University.
+Although the epicentres Hubei province and its capital Wuhan have been reporting zero cases for a while, death toll there continued to rise.
+On Wednesday, six deaths were reported from Hubei province taking the death toll in China to 3,287 people and total number of cases to 81,285.

+In Hubei and Wuhan alone as of Wednesday 3,169 people died since January.
+The virus was first reported in Wuhan in December last year.
+According to WHO, China has reported 81,869 confirmed COVID-19 cases and 3,287 deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)